connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 # Emscripten

 [Emscripten](https://emscripten.org/) is a compiler toolchain for building C/C++ to WebAssembly.
 The very TL;DR of how it works is that it uses `clang` to transform the resultant LLVM bytecode to Wasm.
 It's not enough to just compile code to Wasm–Emscripten also provides Unix runtime capabilities by implementing them with JavaScript/Web APIs (ex: implementations for most syscalls; an in-memory or IndexedDB-backed filesystem; pthreads support via Web Workers).
-Because many C/C++ projects are built with Make and CMake, Emscripten also provides tooling for interoping with those tools: `emmake` and `emcmake`..
+Because many C/C++ projects are built with Make and CMake, Emscripten also provides tooling for interoping with those tools: `emmake` and `emcmake`.
 For the most part, if a C/C++ program is portable, it can be built with Emscripten and run in a browser, although you'll like have to make changes to [accommodate the browser main loop](https://emscripten.org/docs/porting/emscripten-runtime-environment.html#emscripten-runtime-environment).

 > If you are developing a Wasm application, the Chrome DevTools DWARF extension is essential.
 See [this article](https://developer.chrome.com/blog/wasm-debugging-2020/) for how to use it.
 When it works, it's excellent.
 You may need to drop any optimization for best results.
 Even with no optimization pass, I often ran into cases where some frames of the call stacktrace were obviously wrong, so I sometimes had to resort to printf-style debugging.